s3prl/s3prl/s3prl/downstream/README.md

 #### Prepare data

+1. There are two ways to prepare the data for this task:

+* The default implementation in `s3prl`
+* The implementation based on the Hugging Face Datasets library

+##### Preparation with s3prl

 1. Download [LibriSpeech](https://www.openslr.org/12) and unzip.
 Only need train-clean-100, dev-clean, and test-clean.

 2. Check the prepared file structure